free-creations/bootstrap4jekyll/README.md

 // (Your custom SCSS Here)
 ```
-When your site is built, Jekyll will automatically add the _Bootstrap framework_ before it renders
+When your site is built, Jekyll will automatically add the [Twitter Bootstrap][TBstrp] - framework
+before it renders
 your site's css.
 In the above example, the resulting file would be `assets/myStyle.css`
 with Bootstrap's CSS followed by your own.